SeldonIO/seldonio.github.com/index.md

 # Introduction to Seldon

-Seldon is an Open Predictive Platform that currently allows item recommendations and general predictive models to be deployed based on structured historical data.
+Seldon is an Open Predictive Platform that currently provides content recommendations and general predictive functionality.
 It has a variety of algorithms to produce these recommendations and predictions and is designed to run at scale in enterprise environments.

 ## Why you would use it?